-Ujaas Energy Limited
+The Members of Ujaas Energy Limited

-Report on the financial Statements
+Report on the Financial Statements

-In our opinion and to the best of om* information and according to the explanationsgiven to us the aforesaid Standalone financial statements give the information required by the Actin the manner so required and give a true .and fair view in conformity with accountingprinciples generally accepted in India of the state of affairs of the company as at 31stMarch 2020 and its Loss total comprehensive income the changes in equity'and its cash flows for fee year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with accountingprinciples generally accepted in India of the state of affairs of the company as at 31stMarch 2020 and its Loss total comprehensive income the changes in equity and its cashflows for the year ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10)' of the Cornpaiii.es Act 2013.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
-We are independent of fee Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to ouraudit of the financial statements under the provisions of the Companies Act 2013 and theRules thereunder and we have fiil.fi lied our other ethical responsibilities in accordancewith these requirements and the Code of Ethics.
-We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia ("ICAI") together with the ethical requirements that are relevant to ouraudit of the financial statements under the provisions of the Companies Act 2013 and theRules thereunder and we have fulfilled our other ethical responsibilities in accordancewith these requirements and the Code of Ethics.
+We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion on the financialstatements.

 Key Audit Matters